Arch-Network/book/src/getting-started/bitcoin-and-titan-setup.md

 Before starting, ensure you have:
 - 4+ CPU cores
 - 16GB+ RAM
+- Disk Space Requirements:
-- 100GB+ SSD storage
+  - Regtest mode: 100GB+ SSD storage
+  - Testnet mode: 500GB+ SSD storage (as of 2024, grows over time)
+  - Mainnet mode: 800GB+ SSD storage (as of 2024, grows over time)
-- Stable internet connection
+- Stable internet connection (10+ Mbps recommended)
 - Linux (Ubuntu 20.04+ or similar) or macOS (12.0+)

+> **Note**: This guide uses regtest mode by default, which requires minimal disk space.
+If you plan to run on testnet or mainnet, ensure you have sufficient storage as blockchain data grows over time.
+The actual space needed may be larger than listed above depending on various factors like pruning settings and index options.

 ## 🗺️ Setup Overview